-Figure 3 illustrates that a large number of the toxicity studies compiled and reviewed by the EU [8] and CPCS [9] risk assessors applied DEHP dosing concentrations at apparent (but not real) chemical activities greater than 1.
-In these studies, dosing concentrations were above the aqueous solubility, often by many fold.
-Only approximately 30% and 60% of studies reviewed by the EU [8] and CPCS [9] risk assessors, respectively, were conducted at dosing levels below the solubility or sorptive capacity of DEHP in the dosing medium and hence at chemical activities of DEHP equal or This article is protected by copyright.
-All rights reserved less than 1.
-This issue was also recognized by the EU risk assessment [8] and the US CPSC [9] resulting in the selection of respectively 7 and 6 no-observed and lowest-observed-adverse-effect levels that are below solubility and representative of DEHP in-vivo toxicity.
-The selected studies indicate that chemical activity ranges between 0.05-1 for no-observed-adverse-effects and 0.02-0.15 for lowest-observed-adverse-effects (Figure 1B).
-The range of abiotic chemical activities of 0.02 to 1 associated with in-vivo no- and lowest-observed-adverse-effect is similar to the biotic activity range of 0.01 to 1 associated with non-polar narcosis [33,34].
-At first glance, this may indicate that DEHP causes biological responses through a non-specific mode of action similar to non-polar narcotics.
-However, biotransformation of DEHP in organisms causes chemical activities of DEHP in test organisms exhibiting biological responses in the in-vivo studies can therefore be expected to be less than those in the dosing medium of the in-vivo toxicity tests and hence less than those associated with non-polar narcosis.
-This suggests that the observed biological responses of DEHP in the in-vivo tests may not be associated with non-polar narcosis.
+Figure 3 illustrates that a large number of the toxicity studies compiled and reviewed by the European Union [8] and the US Consumer Product Safety Commission [9] risk assessors applied DEHP dosing concentrations at apparent (but not real) chemical activities greater than 1.
+In these studies, dosing concentrations were above the aqueous solubility, often by many-fold.
+Only approximately 30% and 60% of the studies reviewed by the European Union [8] and the US Consumer Product Safety Commission [9] risk assessors, respectively, were conducted at dosing levels below the solubility or sorptive capacity of DEHP in the dosing medium, and hence at chemical activities of DEHP equal to or less than 1.
+This issue was also recognized by the European Union risk assessment [8] and the US Consumer Product Safety Commission [9], resulting in the selection, respectively, of 7 NOECs and 6 LOAELs that are below solubility and representative of DEHP in vivo toxicity.
+The selected studies indicate that chemical activity ranges between 0.05 to 1 for NOECs and from 0.02 to 0.15 for LOAELs (Figure 1B).
+The range of abiotic chemical activities of 0.02 to 1 associated with in vivo NOECs and LOAELs is similar to the biotic activity range of 0.01 to 1 associated with nonpolar narcosis [33,34].
+At first glance, this may indicate that DEHP causes biological responses through a nonspecific mode of action similar to nonpolar narcotics.
+However, biotransformation of DEHP in organisms causes chemical activities in organisms that are less than those in the media to which the organisms are exposed.
+Chemical activities of DEHP in test organisms exhibiting biological responses in the in vivo studies can therefore be expected to be less than those in the dosing medium of the in vivo toxicity tests, and hence less than those